Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 The Second Energy Crisis hits

-The Iranian Revolution of 1979 had caused another oil crisis.
+The Iranian Revolution of 1979 had caused another Energy Crisis.
 With escalating oil prices came a collapse in demand for larger-engined cars.
 Jaguar Rover Triumph (JRT) decided to rationalise production of the Rover SD1 at Solihull and announced redundancies on 2 August, amid protests from Grenville Hawley, the National Automotive Officer for the Transport and General Workers’ Union.

 The shopfloor workforce and the production capacity there were to be cut by one-third.
 JRT said that the plant was not operating at anything like the efficiency it should and that management was no longer prepared to turn a blind eye to unacceptable manning levels.
 The factory had been producing 1150 cars a week on three assembly lines, which had a theoretical capacity of about 1800.
 One track would now be mothballed (again!) and production concentrated on the remaining two with the company hoping to lift output to the new capacity level of 1250 cars a week.
 The unions were told that 1445 hourly-paid jobs would go out of 4500, if possible by natural wastage.
 It appealed for volunteers.